-When to start kindergarten
+When to start Kindergarten

 Kindergarten starting ages are generally determined by the child’s date of birth, however families with children who were born between 1 January and 30 April have additional choices available to them.